typesAreSpaces/AXDInterpolator/README.md

 ### Note:

-If the users is using Mac Os, the command requires the following to be
+If Mac Os is used, the command requires the following to be
 appended:

 ```